 Structure.
-After careful consideration of the factors set forth above in the subsection of this CD&A entitled "Components of Our Compensation Program - Annual Cash Incentive Performance Bonus," the Compensation Committee decided on a structure for the Bonus Plan for 2013 under which the Financial Component comprised 70% of the total target bonuses, and the Relative Performance/Individual Leadership Component comprised the remaining 30%.
-As a threshold matter, under the 2013 bonus structure, we had to achieve reported Adjusted EBITDA that exceeded our 2012 reported

-Adjusted EBITDA amount of \$73.7 million before any bonuses under any metric could be paid by us.
-We geared the Financial Component toward the achievement of financial targets set forth in the 2013 Operating Plan that we believed represented above market growth for our healthcare staffing segments.
+Under the Bonus Plan for 2014, the Financial Component comprised 70% of the total target bonuses, and the Relative Performance/Individual Leadership Component comprised the remaining 30%.
+As a threshold matter, we had to achieve reported Adjusted EBITDA that exceeded our 2013 reported Adjusted EBITDA amount of \$85.2 million before any bonuses under any metric could be paid.
+We geared the Financial Component toward the achievement of financial targets set forth in the Annual Operating Plan that we believed represented above market growth for our healthcare staffing segments.